Natalie R. Holden, Attorney

 Berkeley Research Group, LLC

 Mr. Ramadas has experience working in a diverse range of industries, with a strong focus on consumer electronics products (such as smartphones, televisions, and computers) as well as pharmaceutical products and medical devices.
-He has extensive knowledge of apportionment issues involved in calculating damages on multi-feature products.
-He is familiar with the dynamics created when evaluating damages in the context of fair, reasonable, and nondiscriminatory (FRAND) licensing, patent pools, and standard-setting organizations.
 His additional industry experience includes aerospace, automotive, biometrics, semiconductors, software, and telecommunications.

 Mr. Ramadas has been recognized as a damages expert.
 He has been retained as a consulting expert to assist in pre-litigation royalty analysis.
 In addition, Mr. Ramadas has participated as a damages expert in training workshops for attorneys organized by the National Institute for Trial Advocacy (NITA).
 Mr. Ramadas has also helped develop course materials for the American Institute of Certified Public Accountants’ (AICPA) Expert Skills Workshop, and has delivered presentations and authored articles on damages-related topics.